 Public Speaking Tips and Tricks to Remember

-1. Prepare and practice
+1. Prepare and Practice

-These are the two most basic public speaking tips you need to follow when you have a public speaking engagement.
-One of the best ways to shake off your anxiety is to ensure that you are well-prepared.
+These are the two most basic public speaking tips you need to follow when you have a speaking engagement.
+One of the best ways to shake off your public speaking anxiety is to ensure that you are well-prepared.

 Read Also: Body Language Tips for Presentations

 And of course, always make sure everything is ready before you step on stage.
 Check everything you need for your talk before the event begins.
 That includes your presentation, the sound system, the lights, and other equipment you will be using.

 — Ted McGrath (@ted_mcgrath) January 19, 2018